rysharprules/Rython/01_fundamentals.md

 ### Set

 A set is essentially a dictionary but without values.
-Set's are similar to lists except they do not allow duplicates and looking up an item by key in a set is relatively fast compared to looking up an item by value in a list.
+Set's are similar to lists except they do NOT allow duplicates and looking up an item by key in a set is relatively fast compared to looking up an item by value in a list.

 ````
 >>> basket = {'apple', 'orange', 'apple', 'pear', 'orange', 'banana'}